Code-Institute-Submissions/Candles/README.md

 - User authenticated membership section & option reliant on Django User Authentication
 - Deployment on PythonAnywhere(https://peggy535.pythonanywhere.com/) (The domain of the site will be changed subsequently after review and assessment)

+A brief personal note: I spoke with Neil McEwan in March 2020.
+I believe I was meant to complete my course by the end of April 2020.
+As I explained to Neil, I have been suffering from the effects of several mental health illnesses since the end of last year and was kindly granted an extension to access and complete my course up until August 2020.
+Although I'm not asking for any special treatment and hope my project is marked and assessed in line with everyone else's I have found it challenging over the past few months to complete this project as my mental health has been significantly poor during this time.

+I would also like to thank both Neil McEwan and Code Institute for their support and understanding during what has been a very turbulent and challenging period of life.

 ## Django 3.0 and the projects reuseable apps.

 For this project Django 3.0 was used.
 I commenced this before the CI change of learning materials and changed to this version of the course/project towards the end of May.
 Thanks to CI for informing me of this, the new material is brilliant and was most welcomed!